10 Ways To Doom Your Wholesale Business

 7. Wait until you feel like it to work on your wholesale business.

-My singing teacher at drama school said she wasn’t going to teach us how to sing.
-We knew how to sing.
+My singing teacher at drama school once told us she wasn’t going to teach us how to sing.
+We already knew how to sing, she said, avoiding eye contact with me.
 We’d get better at it as we went along, of course, but her goal was to teach us how to sing well on bad days.

-On days when we had a cold, or had been up all night with a teething baby or when the lead actor had just passed out drunk in the wings.
+On days when we had a cold, or had been up all night with a teething baby or when the lead actor had just thrown up in the wings.
 And on days when we simply didn’t feel like it.
 Because most days are like that.